xpack/web-jekyll/pages/xbb/prerequisites.md

 ### macOS

-For development builds, the procedure is executed on a recent macOS version (currently 12.6).
+For development builds, the procedure can be executed on a recent macOS version (currently 12.6).

-For production builds it is recommended to use a slightly older version. macOS 10.13 is a good compromise.
+For production builds it is recommended to use a slightly older version, for example macOS 10.13 is a good compromise.

 It is not mandatory to have a physical macOS 10.13 machine, a virtual machine is also perfectly fine.
 Both Parallels and VirtualBox were